The 7 Best Biography Sites for Famous and Inspirational People

 2. Biography: Historical and Celebrity Profiles

-Explore the lives and achievements of famous people from history and pop culture on Biography.com.
-Read exclusive biographies, watch videos, and discover fascinating stories about your favorite icons, musicians, authors, and more.
+Read exclusive biographies, watch videos, and discover fascinating stories about your favorite icons, musicians, authors, and historical figures.

 Welcome to American National Biography Online.
 The life of a nation is told by the lives of its people Over 19,000 biographies of significant, influential or notorious figures from American history written by prominent scholars; Life of the day now available as an email to your inbox or by RSS feed; Learn about our editors and the Letter from the General Editor Miroslava Chávez-García.